-This glossary provides terms and definitions for the [product name] software and products.
+This glossary provides terms and definitions for the Modern Client Management for BigFix software and products.

 The following cross-references are used in this glossary:

 - See refers you from a nonpreferred term to the preferred term or from an abbreviation to the spelled-out form. - See also refers you to a related or contrasting term.